Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “I don’t know those women, Brian.
 All the women I know are threatened and turned off by watching others engage in sex.
 I just want to make love with you, and I want you to make love with me, not with the women on the TV.”

 Brian was listening, so Kaye went on.
 She spelled out in detail how she would like to be loved by him.
 Brian marveled as Kaye told him the romantic things he does that she appreciates.
 He felt close to her as she explained where and how she liked to be touched by him.
-He was pleased as she described how special she felt when he was spontaneous in their lovemaking.
+Brian was pleased as she described how special she felt when he was spontaneous in their lovemaking.
 He felt ashamed as Kaye told him how ordinary and degraded she felt when she was repeating what they had watched on a pornographic movie.

 This conversation opened up a new dimension in their relationship.
 Brian felt a renewed sense of pride in their marriage.
 Finally, he had figured out how to make Kaye feel special.
 He felt a new sense of courage in his intimate relationship with Kaye, as he came to understand her needs and desires.
 His sense of pride as a man was boosted as he saw he could arouse his wife, rather than focusing on only fulfilling his own desires.